This trip report covers my Interrail train trip around the northern Italian lakes and Switzerland on some of Europe’s most scenic railways.

 Two of Switzerland’s most scenic trains link the country with neighbouring Italy.

-Switzerland’s most famous scenic train journey is arguably the Glacier Express, which takes you from Chur to the town of Tirano just across the Italian border.
+Switzerland’s most famous scenic train journey is arguably the Bernina Express, which takes you from Chur to the town of Tirano just across the Italian border.

 The lesser-known Centovalli railway line between Locarno in Switzerland and Domodossola in Italy makes for another highly scenic train trip.